All Episodes

 I like the Conservative Party.

-As an independent, there's like there's certain elements of the things the the Republican Party say or some what the things they stand for, I like.
+As an independent, there's certain elements of the things that the Republican Party say or what the things they stand for, I like.

-But I've been uh analyzing Trump and the Second Amendment comment, we're not even going into it.
+But I've been analyzing Trump, and the Second Amendment comment, we're not even going into it.

 That's just the latest slap.

-I want to float a three out there, and you tell me how far off it is.
+Who would really let me just flow the theory out there and you tell me how far off it is.

-To be totally honest with you, if Donald Trump cannot stop himself, the the only chance Republican Party I see would really have a really good chance is that Donald Trump does a exit stage left.
+To be totally honest, if Donald Trump cannot stop himself, the only chance the Republican Party I see would really have a really good chance is if Donald Trump does a exit stage left.

-I know I know eighty-nine or ninety days now until election day.
+I know 89 or 90 days now until Election Day.

 She gets away nearly a year without giving a press conference.